Kayanohime

-Kaya-no-hime (草祖草野), also called Kanoyanohime-no-Kami (鹿屋野比売神), Kusanooyakaya-no-hime (草祖草野姫), Kusano-hime (草野姫命), or Nozuchi (野槌) (meaning Moorland Elder), is the Japanese goddess of vegetation, grass, and fields.
-She is considered protector of fields.
+Kayanohime (草祖草野), also called Nozuchi (野槌), is the Japanese goddess of grass and fields.
+She is considered the protector of fields.
 She is also considered the ancestor of herbs.

 She is the daughter of Izanami and Izanagi.
 She is married to her husband and brother Ōyamatsumi, and gave birth to eight deities.
 Some versions of her origin story claim she is also the mother of Konohanasakuya-hime.

 Worship

 In the past, people often prayed to her before cutting down wood or reeds for building.
 She was worshipped because the plants that she favored provided the raw materials for furniture and houses.